 A California based private company, Propy, contracted with Ukraine’s e-government agency to serve as a duplicate official ledger facilitating the $60,000 Kiev apartment sale in September.

-Laws will need to be changed across the U.S. and the globe to allow more than the old fashioned register of deeds because today in most of the thousands of local jurisdictions in the U.S. the transfer of ownership of real estate is effective when the deed in presented for recording among the land records.
+Laws will need to be changed across the U.S. and the globe to allow more than the old fashioned register of deeds, just try and find a Sea Pines property digitally.
+Because today in most of the thousands of local jurisdictions in the U.S. the transfer of ownership of real estate is effective when the deed in presented for recording among the land records.